rbisdorff/Digraph3/docSphinx/tutorial.rst

          {'A': 0.00, 'B': 0.00, 'C': 0.00, 'D': 0.00,
           'E': 0.00, 'F': 0.00, 'G': 0.00, }

-It is interesting to notice that the (strict) **best choice recommendation** consists in the set of weak Condorcet winners: 'A', 'C' and 'D'.
+It is interesting to notice that the **strict best choice recommendation** consists in the set of weak Condorcet winners: 'A', 'C' and 'D'.
 In the corresponding characteristic vector (see [BIS-2006]_), representing the bipolar credibility degree with which each alternative may indeed be considered a best choice, we find confirmed that alternative *D* is the only positively validated one, whereas both extreme alternatives - *A* (the most expensive) and *C* (the cheapest) - stay in an indeterminate situation.
 They may be potential best choice candidates besides *D*.
 Notice furthermore that compromise alternative *G*, while not actually included in the strict best choice recommendation, shows as well an indeterminate situation with respect to being or not a potential best choice candidate.

 We may also notice that both alternatives *A* and *F* are reported as certainly outranked, hence a **worst choice recommendation**.
-This confirms the global incomparability status of alternative *A* and the potentially weak performance of the cheapest alternative *C*.
+This confirms the global incomparability status of alternative *A*.

 Ranking by choosing and rejecting the potential decision alternatives .....................................................................